apache/airflow/docs/howto/use-alternative-secrets-backend.rst

 The file can be defined in ``JSON`` or ``env`` format.

 The JSON file must contain an object where the key contains the connection ID and the value contains the definitions of one or more connections.
-The connection can be defined as a URL (string) or object.
+The connection can be defined as a URI (string) or JSON object.
 For a guide about defining a connection as a URI, see:: :ref:`generating_connection_uri`.
 For a description of the connection object parameters see :class:`~airflow.models.connection.Connection`.
 The following is a sample JSON file.